What is tenancy fraud?

 Keeping a social rented home when you own another property.

 What are the impacts of tenancy fraud?

-Tenancy fraud has an impact on all of us.
+Tenancy fraud impacts us all.
 Most importantly, it limits the number of affordable homes that are available for people really who need them.
 There are other effects too.
 There can be an increase in anti-social behaviour in communities where homes are sublet or not occupied by the people they are meant to be and this can result in neighbourhoods that are not as safe as they could be.

 How can you help?

-- Do you know your neighbours and who the tenant should be in their homes?
+Do you know your neighbours and whom the tenant should be in their homes?

-If you suspect tenancy fraud you can report this by contacting our customer services on Tel 020 8607 77 77 or email firstname.lastname@example.org
+If you suspect tenancy fraud, you can report it by contacting our customer services on Tel 020 8607 77 77 or email firstname.lastname@example.org